 - Internal and external product communication – A product marketer’s goal is twofold here: demand generation and product adoption.
 The first is about attracting visitors to the product; the latter is about helping users use product features to accomplish their goals.

 - Product analytics – Product marketers don’t need to guess how users engage with the product.
 They can track this with analytics software (e.g., Mixpanel, Heap).

 - Gathering user feedback – This is how product marketers can perform an important role of being the customer’s advocate.
 Knowing which remarks to prioritize and which to ignore is an art in itself.
 But it can lead to dramatic improvements within the product.

 - Feature launches – Product marketers devise communication and coordinate feature launches using various marketing channels.

-That’s about it when it comes to basic theory on product marketing and a product marketer’s role.
+That’s about it when it comes to basic theory on marketing a product.
 Let’s see some examples of how all these can be put into practice.

-We’ve said it many times before, and we’ll say it again: The single best advice we can give on product marketing (or marketing in general) is to invest in your product.
+We’ve said it many times before, and we’ll say it again: The single best advice we can give on marketing a product (or marketing in general) is to invest in your product.

 Make your product so good that people will be willing to recommend it to others.
 Make sure you have achieved product-market fit and never stop improving product satisfaction.
 It will make your job as a marketer a lot easier.
 Otherwise, don’t be surprised that none of your marketing efforts work.